 Kianoosh Ashouritaklimi

 I’m a second year DPhil student in the Department of Statistics at the University of Oxford, supervised by Tom Rainforth and François Caron.
-My research aims to develop more robust and effective sequential decision-making methods for real-world applications, with a particular focus on active learning.
-I am also interested in improving the robustness of frequentist uncertainty quantification methods (e.g. conformal prediction) under common challenges such as model misspecification and distributional shifts.
+Broadly speaking, my research aims to develop more robust and effective sequential decision-making methods for real-world applications.
+I am also interested in improving the robustness of frequentist UQ methods (e.g. conformal prediction) under common challenges such as model misspecification and distributional shifts.

 Before starting my PhD, I completed my MSc in Artificial Intelligence at Imperial College London where I was awarded a Google DeepMind Scholarship.
 For my dissertation, I analyzed the quality of Bayesian neural network approximations under the supervision of Mark van der Wilk.